-With this book, you will learn strange sounding movie terms and phrases such as:
+Learn strange sounding movie terms and phrases such as:

-Apple Box A small wooden box that is used on set for raising equipment, cameras and (sometimes) actors.
+Apple Box - A small wooden box that is used on set for raising equipment, cameras and (sometimes) actors.

-Break the Bubble To tilt the camera off axis.
+Break the Bubble - To tilt the camera off axis.
 Also called a Dutch Angle.

-Gaffer The person in charge of the lighting and electrics crew.
+Gaffer - The person in charge of the lighting and electrics crew.

-Jack Lord Camera term for a 50mm lens.
+Jack Lord - Camera term for a 50mm lens.
 Five-O, get it?

-Magic Hour That golden time just before the sun sets and everything is bathed in a orange glow.
+Magic Hour - That golden time just before the sun sets and everything is bathed in a orange glow.

-Martini Shot The last shot of the day.
+Martini Shot - The last shot of the day.
 Also called the Window Shot.

-Pretties The name given to the hair, makeup and wardrobe departments.
+Pretties - The name given to the hair, makeup and wardrobe departments.
 Also the name of the trucks that they use while on location or at a studio.